Salvation Army Headquarters (Saint Paul, Minnesota)

-The Salvation Army Headquarters, later known as the Seton Center, was a former historic structure in St. Paul, Minnesota.
+The Salvation Army Headquarters, later known as the Seton Center, was a historic structure in St. Paul, Minnesota.
 Deemed eligible for listing on the National Register of Historic Places (NRHP) in February 1983, owner opposition prevented it from being officially listed.
 Despite protests by preservationists, the building was demolished by its owner in January 1998.

 Structure

 The Salvation Army Headquarters was a 2 1/2-story, three-bay structure in the Zigzag Moderne phase of Art Deco architecture.
 The symmetrical facade incorporated the clean lines, geometric patterns and decorative motifs that characterized that particular phase of the Art Deco style.
 These included setback and stepped patterning, contrasting light and dark colored building materials and an overall vertical orientation.
 The walls used a cream-colored pressed brick that contrasted with brownish-gray tiles.
 The vertically aligned windows were set in black metal window frames and divided by black metal spandrels.
 The dominant feature was the centrally located entrance, which was highlighted by extending the central bay up above the roofline and surrounding the entrance with tile in a step pattern that created a ziggurat effect typical with the style.
 At the top, the entire wall stepped back to enhance the geometric patterning of the design.
 A cornerstone on the east side of the facade read: "Erected to the Glory of God and Good of Humanity, A.D.
 1931."

 In addition to using the Zigzag Moderne style, the building's design was notable for its used of glazed architectural terra-cotta, a machine-made material developed in the late 1920s.
 Its construction was a part of a short building boom (1929–31) of Art Deco buildings in St. Paul, which included the Saint Paul City Hall and Ramsey County Courthouse, Saint Paul Women's City Club and others.

 Over the years, the main facade of the building remained mostly intact.
 Only the original Salvation Army sign and flagpole holder were removed.
 An addition was added to the west side wall in 1962 to provide storage and connect the building to the adjacent hospital.